-Each year, we benefit from the support of CHS/FMP Foundation, CHS PTSCO, the Algonquin Campership Fund, contributions from individual families, and the Zittel's Wreath Sale Fundraiser to ensure that all families can send their child on this trip regardless of family budget.
+Each year, we benefit from the support of CHS/FMP Foundation, CHS PTSCO, the Algonquin Campership Fund, contributions from individual families, and a spring fundraiser to ensure that all families can send their child on this trip regardless of family budget.
+Contact Mr Sharratt my email or phone, financial assistance is readily available - jsharratt@buffaloschools.org 716.440.5122.

-Parents, please refer to the following letter that was kindly submitted by parent chaperones from a previous year regarding the experience of the Class Trip to Camp Pathfinder.
+Please refer to the following letter that was kindly submitted by parent chaperones from a previous year regarding the experience of the Class Trip to Camp Pathfinder.